This can only end in family-friendly shenanigans.

 - I Need to Go Iron My Dog: When Archie and the gang spot Punisher in the dance, everyone is quick to do something about it, and to avoid trouble, Reggie announces that he'll check the bleachers.
-This a bad choice in a hindsight, since Punisher's gunplay with the gangsters after Red takes him there.
+This a bad choice in a hindsight, since Punisher's gunplay with the gangsters who are after Red takes him there.

 - Motif Merger: The comic has Punisher's skull-logo crossed with Archie's features.

 - Pie in the Face: A mook mistaking Archie for Red has him on knifepoint.
 Punisher, currently unarmed, deals with him with a cake to the face just as the guy realizes that he has the wrong man.

 - Sequel Hook: The comic ends with a suggestion that Archie's pal Jughead is going to meet up with another popular Marvel Comics character; Wolverine.